 - Begin writing a narrative with a particular focus on the element(s).
 Remember that writing a good narrative, including revisions and editing, will take several days.

 In the end, you have a narrative that has at least grown in the use of the elements you focused on during your mini-lesson.
-Next time, you can focus on a new elements and slowly, but surely, build a writer’s toolbox that will last a lifetime!
+Next time, you can focus on new elements and slowly, but surely, build a writer’s toolbox that will last a lifetime!

-I’ll be writing posts soon on picture books that demonstrate other forms of writing, too.
-Stick around!
-In the meantime, do you have any stellar picture books you’ve found for use in teaching narratives?
+Do you have any stellar picture books you’ve found for use in teaching narratives?